Omotaraola/HR-Analysis/README.md

 - The termination reason column in the datasets, has value of everyone who had reason to terminated or that was terminated.
 Therefore, the TermId column is removed.
 - The following columns were removed ; Zip code, department id, manager id, employee id, EmpstatusId, Hispanic/latino.
 These columns have alternatives in the data table for the analysis.

-At the end of data cleaning, there is 26 columns and 311 rows.
+At the end of data cleaning, there are 26 columns and 311 rows.
 Here is what the cleaned data looks like.

 ![](Cleaned%20data.png)
 ![](Cleaned%20data%20(2).png)